 If you’re looking for a place for some snacks and a glass of wine, pop into Sandeman Chiado.
 The restaurant has a wide selection of wines from throughout Portugal and is situated in a small, picturesque square away from the main tourist area.

 Across the way from Sandeman Chiado is Tapas Da Trindade.
 If you find yourself in need of a culinary shake up, stop in here for some traditional Spanish tapas.
-For another step out of the norm, grab a burger at Honorato Hamburgueres Artesanais Chiado a few blocks down the way.
+For another step out of the norm, grab a burger at Honorato Hamburgueres Artesanais Chiado just down the way.

 Cafe A Brasileira